hashicorp/packer/website/source/docs/builders/hyperv-iso.html.markdown

 -   `iso_url` (string) - A URL to the ISO containing the installation image.
     This URL can be either an HTTP URL or a file URL (or path to a file).
-    If this is an HTTP URL, Packer will download it and cache it between runs.
+    If this is an HTTP URL, Packer will download iso and cache it between runs.

 ### Optional: